 Waikato, with its fanatical cowbell-ringing fans and mascot – Mooloo the Jersey cow – reflects New Zealand rugby’s farming traditions more than most provinces.
 The Waikato Rugby Football Union was created in 1921, when the South Auckland Rugby Union formed in 1909 was split up.
 Waikato won the First Division of the National Provincial Championship in 1992 and the Air New Zealand Cup in 2006.
 It has also won the Ranfurly Shield on nine separate occasions and has racked up the fourth highest number of successful defences.
 Waikato currently plays in the professional ITM Cup.
 Along with Counties Manukau, Thames Valley, Bay of Plenty, King Country and Taranaki, Waikato is part of the Chiefs Super Rugby franchise.

 Waikato’s distinctive red, yellow and black jersey was first worn in 1928.
-A combination of the club jerseys of Hamilton (gold and black) and Old Boys (red and black), it replaced the previous black, white, blue and black colours.
+A combination of the club jerseys of Hamilton (gold and black) and Old Boys (red and black), it replaced the previous colours of black, white and blue.

 Between 1925 and 2000 the home of Waikato rugby was the prosaically named Rugby Park.
 The official history of Waikato rugby proudly records the provision of hot water for the showers in 1929, but it is for the many dramatic matches played there over the years that the venue is best remembered.
 One of the proudest moments came in 1956 in the Springboks’ tour opener.
 The locals’ 14–10 win remains one of the union’s greatest victories.

 Twenty-five years later the same venue witnessed a very different spectacle involving the same teams.
 Rugby Park was full for the second game of the Springboks’ 1981 tour.
 In one of the most dramatic episodes of this controversial tour, police called off the match before it had even begun because of a pitch invasion by several hundred anti-tour protestors and fears that a light plane would be crashed into the stands.